 You can position the two halves of the keyboard shoulder-width apart on your desk for a sublimely comfortable typing experience.
 (We've actually tested putting the two halves up to 15 feet apart and everything works just great.
 We just don't know anybody with arms that long.)
 The two halves of the keyboard connect with an old-school telephone cable that you can buy at RadioShack (if you can still find a RadioShack.)

-Both the flat and tented center bars feature a standard 1/4-20 camera tripod mount, perfect for building a custom keyboard stand.
+Each half of the keyboard features a standard 1/4-20 camera tripod mount, perfect for building a custom keyboard stand.

 The shiny stuff: Fully programmable LEDs